feathersui/feathersui-starling/documentation/help/markdown/callout.md

 It's as simple as setting the [`backgroundSkin`](../api-reference/feathers/controls/Callout.html#backgroundSkin) property.

 You may also skin the callout's arrow that points to its origin.
-Depending on which direction to callout opens relative to the origin, the arrow may be on any of the callout's four sides.
+Depending on which position the callout opens relative to the origin, the arrow may be on any of the callout's four sides.

 ``` code
 callout.topArrowSkin = new Image( topArrowTexture );